Armed Forces Chaplaincy Center: Mission and leadership

-The Army, Navy, and Air Force schools are co-located on the AFCC campus, but their training programs for Chaplains, Chaplain Assistants and Religious Program Specialists are independent, and each has its own Commandant/Commanding Officer, faculty and staff.
-There is an overall Director and Senior Enlisted Advisor who deal with common issues affecting all schools, but each of the three schools maintains its own lines of authority and responsibility with the Chief of Chaplains and training leadership for its branch of the Armed Forces.
+The Army, Navy, and Air Force schools were co-located on the AFCC campus, but their training programs for Chaplains, Chaplain Assistants and Religious Program Specialists were independent, and each has its own Commandant/Commanding Officer, faculty and staff.
+There was an overall Director and Senior Enlisted Advisor who deal with common issues affecting all schools, but each of the three schools maintained its own lines of authority and responsibility with the Chief of Chaplains and training leadership for its branch of the Armed Forces.

-However, although each service school will train its chaplains, sharing the AFCC campus will allow for some joint classes and lectures, especially when guest lecturers in subjects like preaching—subjects that cross military service lines—visit the center.
+However, although each service school trained its chaplains, sharing the AFCC campus allowed for some joint classes and lectures, especially when guest lecturers in subjects like preaching—subjects that cross military service lines—visited the center.

 Setting

 The first AFCC director Air Force Chaplain Col. Steven Keith, said the directors of the individual schools that will share the AFCC campus worked to bring together elements with special meaning that could be shared.
 For example, the center's hallways have stained glass from a closed Army chapel in New Jersey and a closed Air Force chapel in Germany.

 To set the tone for the center, a famous image of George Washington, kneeling in prayer with his chaplain and soldiers at Valley Forge was chosen for the front lobby.